tabjy/cr-10-v3-marlin-config/README.md

 I did not configure the Z offset in firmware since that might be unique per printer.

+I guess some of you use long USB cables that have problems at 250000 baud.
+I am now also compiling a slower version of the firmware that will run at 115200 for those who need it.
+I will sort out the firmware naming convention whenever Marlin 2.7.0.3 comes out.
+For now if the firmware filename does not include "115200b" assume it is the 250000b version.
+Either way the firmware will work, it just may be slower than you are expecting if you flash the 115200b version instead of the 250000b version.

 # Changes/tweaks from stock CR-10 V2 config: